Okay, so look. I’m a bad influence. I’m just going to admit it and we’ll all just move on okay?

 - Preheat the oven to 350 degrees.

 - Cut the bread lengthwise and then widthwise without cutting into the bottom of the bread.
-This is pretty simple going one direction, but when you switch directions it gets a bit tougher.
-Just hold the bread tightly and do your best.

 - Place on a parchment lined baking sheet.
 Place the cheese slices between the cuts of bread.
 Really fill in the bread with as much cheese as you can fit.